-However, not everything comes together like a well-oiled machine as there are certainly some aspects of V-Rally 4 which should be addressed to improve the overall user experience.
+However, not everything comes together like a well-oiled machine as there are certainly some aspects of V-Rally 4 that should be addressed to improve the overall user experience.

 After a brief tutorial/introduction to the game, you’re taken directly to the main menu, from here you have access to V-Rally Mode, Quick Game and Multiplayer.
 Let’s take a look at each mode and see just how well the game holds up, starting with…